RajanDhamala/What-i_Learned_Today/Learned.md

 date:2024/08/10
 today i made decent chess website in react where practial use of react router is done and got a lot of experience on using componnets fron flowbyte premade componnets olayed a game also but was overall a great day learning while making project is best i can ask/dream and i fixed the issue in my chess app where user game data is fetched but it was from most latest game to oldest game to latest  game thus i revrsed the arry leading to printing oldest game first and then recent games at last.

+date:2024/08/10
+today i learned about making popups and i also learned few info about context api and addeed the feature of watching chess game directly by clicking on the respective div and u will be sent to the game page of chess.com  so u can watch games there.